 What Is a Birth Certificate?

 In most cases, your birth certificate will be required in any instance where you must prove your place of birth, your citizenship, your age, or your identity.
-Therefore, it is a primary form of identity.
-You will need it to:
+Therefore, it is a primary form of identity required to:

-• Prove your relationship to parents or children
+- Prove your relationship with parents or children

 In most cases, you need a copy of your birth certificate when applying for any identifying documents.